 Popular Skills for Information Systems (IS) Analyst

-Survey takers working as Information Systems Analysts report using a large range of professional skills.
+Information Systems Analysts report using a deep pool of skills on the job.
 Most notably, skills in Epic Information Systems, Microsoft SQL Server, IT Security & Infrastructure, and C++ are correlated to pay that is above average.
-Skills that pay less than market rate include Microsoft Word, Windows Operating System General Use, Microsoft Office, and Microsoft Access.
+Skills that are correlated to lower pay, on the other hand, include Windows Operating System General Use, Microsoft Office, and Microsoft Access.
 Those proficient in Microsoft Excel are, more often than not, also skilled in Project Management.

 Pay by Experience Level for Information Systems (IS) Analyst

 Median of all compensation (including tips, bonus, and overtime) by years of experience.